History of video games: Ray-tracing and photorealistic graphics

-The metaverse, blockchain and NFT games, and video game acquisitions
+The metaverse, blockchain and NFT games

 Moving into the 2020s, the concept of the metaverse grew in popularity.
 Similar in nature to the social spaces of Second Life, the concept of a metaverse is based on using more advanced technology like virtual and augmented reality to create immersive worlds that not only can be used for social and entertainment functions but as well as for personal and business purposes, giving the user the ability to earn from participation in the metaverse.
 Roblox is a more recent example of an open world game that allows players to build their own creations within game with the potential to earn money from these creations.

-The metaverse in the early 2020s was not yet well defined but those developing the nascent technologies recognized that a financial system would be tied to these systems.
+The metaverse in the early 2020s was not yet well defined, but those developing the nascent technologies recognized that a financial system would be tied to these systems.
 Avoiding the pitfalls of prior game currency systems, the development of cryptocurrency-based games and systems that used decentralized blockchain technologies started to grow in popularity.
 These blockchain games were frequently based on the trading of non-fungible tokens that players created and improved through the game, mimicking how metaverse content would function.
 Some video game companies have expressed strong support for using blockchain and NFTs in their games, such as Ubisoft, but there has been generally negative feedback from players and game developers that consider cryptocurrency and NFT a scam.